Ukraine

 Following the Russian invasion of the country from in the early hours of Thursday, February 24, the capital city of Kyiv and the eastern city of Kharkiv were targeted with attacks that quickly spread across central and eastern areas of the country.
 In less than 24 hours, attacks displaced people from their homes, especially in those cities and towns in the east.
 As events quickly evolve, Caritas teams are preparing to respond to urgent humanitarian needs, including evacuation, food and safe shelter.

-CRS and other agencies are also planning to receive Ukrainian refugees in neighboring countries.
+CRS and other agencies also receive Ukrainian refugees in neighboring countries.

 • Field kitchens to provide food.